 You can configure escalations and rotations for shifts that contain 200 or fewer members.
 Larger groups, also known as "broadcast groups" are generally used for mass communication and usually require all members to be notified immediately.

 Access to groups is controlled by a user's roles and permissions.
 Groups are configured so that users with certain roles have the ability to search for the group and send it notifications.
-Additionally, users that are named as group supervisors have permission to modify the group, including adding group members and adjusting shift schedules.
+Additionally, users that are named as group supervisors have permission to notify and modify the group, including adding group members and adjusting shift schedules.

 Users that want to view the Groups tab in the user interface (which displays group properties and the shift schedule) must have permission to view this page in the user interface.
 This is usually accomplished by assigning the Group Supervisor role, but may be different if your organization uses custom roles.